Prenuptial and Postnuptial Agreements

 Prenuptial and postnuptial agreements are particularly important in the following situations:

-- Owners or part owners of privately held or family businesses; and
+- Owners or part owners of privately held or family businesses or their children.

 - People who have children or grandchildren from prior relationships whom they wish to provide for.

-Many difficult conflicts between a spouse and the family of the other spouse can be avoided if the parties take the time to memorialize their understandings with the assistance of a prenuptial or postnuptial agreement lawyer.
+Difficult conflicts between a spouse and the family of the other spouse can be avoided if the parties take the time to memorialize their understandings with the assistance of a lawyer experienced in helping clients with prenuptial or postnuptial agreements.

 In addition to addressing what is to happen if a marriage ends in divorce, prenuptial and postnuptial agreements commonly address what is to happen should the marriage terminate by the death of a spouse or if a spouse should become incapacitated.

 Because prenuptial and postnuptial agreements can significantly alter the outcome of a divorce case, affecting important rights normally acquired by people when they get married, the courts scrutinize them carefully.
-It is therefore essential that the parties work with experienced and knowledgeable prenuptial or postnuptial agreement lawyers in order to maximize the likelihood that a prenuptial or postnuptial agreement will be enforceable.
+It is therefore essential that the parties work with lawyers experienced and knowledgeable in prenuptial or postnuptial agreements in order to maximize the likelihood that a prenuptial or postnuptial agreement will accomplish their objectives and be enforceable in the event of a divorce.

 Meet Our Family Law Attorneys at Wilchins Cosentino & Novins